 Don’t MIPS Out!

 - The ACC’s Patient Navigator Program: Focus MI, Reduce the Risk: PCI Bleed and Clinical Quality Coach App count as Improvement Activities under the Merit-Based Incentive Payment System (MIPS) – one of two ways clinicians can participate in the QPP.
+You can claim a Quality Campaign Participation Certificate by taking ACC’s MIPS survey.
 Learn more.

 - The PINNACLE Registry® and Diabetes Collaborative Registry® have been approved as a Qualified Clinical Data Registry (QCDR) for the 2019 MIPS Program Year, offering participating practices a free and easy solution to report MIPS data in 2019.
 Practices currently submitting data via the PINNACLE Registry and/or the Diabetes Collaborative Registry can choose to have the ACC submit MIPS data to CMS on their behalf for free.